joshmiller83/frame/README.md

 See [docs/sfp.md](docs/sfp.md) for the underlying SFP specification.

+## Usage

+Frame provides two ways to consume its vocabulary:

+1. **[LEGEND.yaml](LEGEND.yaml)**: The canonical, human-readable source of truth.
+It contains full definitions for every tag, composition rules, and stability policies.
+Use this for human reference or when providing a full mental model to a reasoning system.
+2. **[LEGEND-minified.txt](LEGEND-minified.txt)**: A highly compact version (under 1KB) designed for prompt injection.
+It includes the core instruction and a plain list of tags.

+**Note:** The minified version trades context for efficiency.
+It does not include the detailed tag definitions or the clarifying policies found in the main legend.

 ## Example Frame

 A Frame is composed of four facets: Domain, Object, Mode, and Context.